 Checking the lower ball joints of the front suspension

-8. Apply the handbrake, then raise the front of the vehicle and support it on axle stands.
+8. Apply the handbrake, then lift the front of the car and support it on axle stands.

-9. Using the lever, try to move the wheel bearing housing sideways and up from the lower control arm while watching the ball joint.
+9. Using a lever, attempt to move the wheel bearing housing sideways and up away from the lower control arm while watching the ball joint.
 There should be no visible movement.

-10. Check both ball joints, replace as needed.
+10. Check both ball joints, replace as necessary.

 11. Be guided Chapter 23.
-Initially installed tires have tread wear indicators that are exposed at 1.6mm.
+Originally installed tyres have tread wear indicators that become visible at 1.6mm.

 12. Check and adjust tire pressures.

 14. With the engine idling, check that the fluid level is at the maximum mark.
-Replenish if necessary.
-If frequent refueling is required, check for leaks in the system.
+Top up if necessary.
+If frequent topping up is required, check for leaks in the system.